State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

 The mortality rate compares positive cases against deaths.

-The state's rate is 1.8 percent for all deaths and cases, including nonresidents, compared with 3.0 percent in the United States and 3.3 percent worldwide, which passed 854,000 deaths and passed 25.6 million cases Monday.
+The state's rate is 1.8 percent for all deaths and cases, including nonresidents, compared with 3.0 percent in the United States and 3.3 percent worldwide, which passed 860,000 deaths and neared 25.9 million cases Tuesday.

 Age breakdown